Tourist Information and Answers to Koh Chang FAQs

 Likewise most resorts and accommodation provide wifi.
 In smaller resorts this is likely to be free.
 In larger resorts, some still ask for payment.

 The electricity supply on Koh Chang is 220 volts.
-The two pin plus is the most commonly used, but you may come across other plug/sockets in use.
+The two pin plug is the most commonly used, but you may come across other plug/sockets in use.
 Adapters can be bought cheaply in the minimarts and 7/11’s on the island.
-No need to buy an expensive travel adapter from home.
-Likewise charging cables for phones, Ipads etc can be bought on the island.
+There’s no need to buy an expensive travel adapter from home.
+Likewise charging cables for phones, Ipads etc can be bought on the island from 7-elevens and several mobile phone and computer shops dotted around the main beaches.
 So if you forget yours or lose one, it can easily be replaced.

 When it comes to weather, Koh Chang has three seasons.
 The cool season runs from November to February, this is the ideal holiday time with temperatures averaging between 27°c – 30°c during the day, and 15°c – 20°c at night.
 You will experience glorious bright sunny days with the odd thunderstorm now and again.